8 Estimation, Confidence Intervals, and Bootstrapping

 geom_histogram()

-The visualize() function can take many other arguments to customize the plot further.
-In future sections we take advantage of this flexibility.
+function can take many other arguments to customize the plot further.
+In later sections, we take advantage of this flexibility.
 In addition, it works with helper functions to add shading of the histogram values corresponding to the confidence interval values.
-We have introduced the different elements on the infer workflow for constructing a bootstrap distribution and visualizing it.
-A summary of these steps is presented in Figure 8.20.

 8.2.4 Confidence intervals using bootstrap samples with infer

-We are ready to introduce confidence intervals using the bootstrap via infer.
+.
 We present two different methods for constructing 95% confidence intervals as interval estimates of an unknown population parameter: the percentile method and the standard error method{Bootstrap!standard error method}.
-Let’s now check out the infer package code that explicitly constructs these.
-There are also some additional neat functions to visualize the resulting confidence intervals built-in to the infer package.
+Let’s now check out the infer

 Percentile method

-Recall that in Subsection 8.2.3 we have generated 1000 bootstrap samples and stored them in data frame bootstrap_means:
+Recall that in Subsection 8.2.3 we have generated 1000 bootstrap samples and stored them in data frame bootstrap_means

 bootstrap_means